mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **OR Operation between `~(B0 XOR B2)` and `B1`:** After inverting the XOR output, we took the output of our NOT gate (7404 chip) and plugged in an OR gate.
 We used 7432 IC chip to do the OR operation.
 One 7432 IC chip has 4 different OR gates i.e. 4 different inputs and outputs (2 input = 1 output per gate).
 Our next input in the OR opration was `B1`.
 Then we took the output of our OR operation and plugged them as an input to LED A.

-- **LED A needs to be light up and in order to show the number 0, 2, 3, and 5.**
+- **Testing:** LED A needs to be light up when our voltage value is at 0, 2, 3, and 5.

 Here is a video of LED A working properly in all cases, to light up from number 0 to 5.